EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 			<span class="text-info">json | XML</span>
 			<p>
 				<strong>Note:</strong>
 				All API calls support <span class="text-info">json</span> as the default response format.
 XML support is limited and will be noted in the endpoint documentation if the response format also supports XML.
-For <span class="text-info">JSONP</span> support, you will need to add <code>callback=</code> to the query string as set it to the Javascript function that's you have defined to handle the **json** response.
+For <span class="text-info">JSONP</span> support, you will need to add <code>callback=</code> to the query string as set it to the Javascript function that's you have defined to handle the <strong>json</strong> response.
 			</p>
 		</td>
 	</tr>